microsoft/fast/specs/flyout/flyout.md

 - To display an action related to a page item.

 ### Features
-**Placement Logic:** - This component will use *Anchored Region* to be positioned relative to the Popover anchor element.
+**Placement Logic:** - This component will use *Anchored Region* to be positioned relative to the Popover target element.
 This way it can be dynamic and adapt to the available space.

 **Soft Dismiss (aka Light Dismiss):** - A way to quickly close the Popover by clicking outside it, or pressing the `esc` key.
 An event would be emitted anytime the Popover is dismissed.
 The Popover would always be soft-dismissable.
 Detecting the users next click of a different element can trigger this when clicking outside the Popover.

-**Focus Management:** - Should follow the same process for focus management as a Dialog primarily as the Popover's role will be dialog.
-This includes a trap focus method, which can be optional.
-For accessibility the focus should return to the target that triggers the popover after the popover is closed.
+**Focus Management:** - Should follow the same process for focus management as a Dialog, primarily as the Popover's role will be 'dialog'.

+This includes:
+- Trap focus - optional, defaults to enabled - Focus is contained within the popover while it is visible.
+- First element focus - Focusing on the first focusable element when trap focus is enabled, but not overriding an element that is set to be focused by the author.
+- Returning focus to the target - optional, defaults to enabled, after popover is closed the focus would return to the target element.

 ### Prior Art/Examples

-##### Popover from Salesforce
+#### Popover from Salesforce
 - https://www.lightningdesignsystem.com/components/popovers/

 ![Popover](./images/salesforce-popover.png)
-##### Popover from Evergreen
+#### Popover from Evergreen
 - triggered by a button
 - https://evergreen.segment.com/components/popover/

 ![Popover](./images/evergreen-popover.png)

-##### Microsoft Windows Developer Flyout, Text Only
+#### Microsoft Windows Developer Flyout, Text Only
-*Note:* the button is not part of the Popover, but shown for context as an anchor element.
 ![Text Only](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/images/flyout-wrapping-text.png)

-##### Microsoft Windows Developer Flyout, Actionable
+#### Microsoft Windows Developer Flyout, Actionable
-*Note:* the button is not part of the Popover, but shown for context as an anchor element.
 ![Actionable More Info](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/images/flyout-example2.png)

 #### Inline Dialog from ATLAssian